 Souffle polymer clay seems to cause people to either love or hate it.
 It’s one of the most flexible AND strong polymer clays on the market and is soft and easy to handle.
 The colors are quite subdued, but they go together well.
 The matte finish hides fingerprints well, but it means that a high gloss is hard to achieve by sanding and buffing.
 There are no translucent, metallic, or pearl colors.
 It’s probably the best polymer clay brand for those with weak hands or arthritis.
 It’s also tremendous for mokume gane because it slices beautifully with little distortion.
 I reviewed this clay in detail if you’d like to read more about it.
 It’s available in 2 oz blocks.

 Premo is quite versatile and is an excellent all-purpose polymer clay work that’s readily available for most people around the world.
 For many people, it’s the best polymer clay brand, and it is certainly one of my top picks.
 It holds its shape and details well while you’re working with it, it’s easy to condition, and it’s strong and flexible after baking.
 The colors are clean and bright and come in a full range of hues.
-The metallic, pearl, and translucent varieties of Premo are called Premo Accents.
+The metallic, pearl, and translucent varieties of Premo used to be called Premo Accents and you still may encounter that packaging.
 They function the same as regular Premo.
 There have been some reports of inconsistent shelf life of some colors of Premo in recent years, so do make sure to buy fresh clay from a reputable supplier and use it promptly for best results.
 Old clay can be quite crumbly and hard to work with.
 Recently, I’ve found quality control to be lacking and this Premo is often too sticky and bubble-filled.

 FIMO, the First Polymer Clay